sirselim/methylation_EWAS_workshop/README.md

 # methylation_EWAS_workshop

-This is a basic EWAS tutorial, introducing basic concepts for analysing methylation data.
+This is a basic EWAS tutorial, introducing concepts for analysing methylation data.

 ## Data